When Designers start to feel replaceable

 Every company will face tough moments and hard choices.
 But treating designers as disposable isn’t a strategy, it’s a shortcut that erodes trust, weakens culture, and ultimately costs more than it saves.

 The organizations that thrive will be the ones that recognize a simple truth: a company is its people.
-Real investment means giving them context, stability, and care, not just rolling out slogans like “we’re a family” while acting otherwise.
+Real investment means giving them context, stability, and care.

-When people feel genuinely valued, they give back many times over, not only in shareholder returns, but in the quality of products, the strength of experiences, and the culture that makes it all sustainable.
+When people feel genuinely valued, they give back many times over: in better products, stronger experiences, and cultures that last.